RFID Cards & Lift Access Gates

 How does Gunstock know my RFID card belongs to me?

-Gunstock has a quality color photo associated with our season pass and flex pass customer profiles.
+Gunstock has a quality color photo associated with our season pass customer profiles.
 This photo displays at the lift each time you pass through the access gates.
 For lift ticket holders, the system takes your picture the first time you board a lift, and the system displays this photo at each lift for the rest of the day.
 All tickets and passes are non-transferable, so don’t let other people use your RFID card because YOU will be one who loses your ticket or pass privileges.

 Where should I carry my RFID card?